Parthyapps/JAVA_Most_Important_Question_Answers/README.md

     }

 Multithread Management in Android
-In Android, multithreading is essential to perform background tasks without blocking the main UI thread.
+-In Android, multithreading is essential to perform background tasks without blocking the main UI thread.
 Common tools include:

     AsyncTask (Deprecated in API level 30)
     HandlerThread